Go tools are awesome

 Working with DB datetime/date columns in Go

-This post shows how to work with DATETIME/DATE columns in DB and use Go standard time.Time avoiding manual string parsing.
+This post shows how to work with DATETIME / DATE database columns and use Go standard time.Time avoiding manual string parsing.
 This article contains examples using 2 packages: database/sql and github.com/go-sql-driver/mysql.

 Multi-stage Dockerfile for Golang application